 In the summer of 2011, comedian Adam Sandler began filming a movie in the Boston area, using the former Everett High School as a set.
 Summer vacation had just begun, and my first year of art school had just concluded.
-Word travelled quickly about a movie being filmed in our small city on the outskirts of Boston, and didn’t take long before a small crowd gathered on Broadway to witness the action.
+Word travelled quickly about a movie being filmed in our small city on the outskirts of Boston, and it didn’t take long before a small crowd gathered on Broadway to witness the action.
 Camera in hand, I hurried down to investigate.

 Unbeknownst to me at the time, this was my first taste of photojournalism.
 My photo of Sandler landed on the front page of one of the local newspapers.
 A few weeks later, I found myself getting hired for an array of photo assignments.